Crablicious/libdwarf-addr2line/README.md

     where
         -a --addresses  Turns on printing of address before the source line text
+        -e --exe  <path> The the path to the object file to read.
+            Path defaults to "a.out"
-        -e --exe  <path> The the path to the object file to read -f --force-batch The CU address ranges will be looked up once at the start and the generated table used.
+        -f --force-batch The CU address ranges will be looked up once at the start and the generated table used.
         -n --force-no-batch The addresses are looked up